SRGSSR/pillarbox-apple/docs/README.md

 The library can be integrated using [Swift Package Manager](https://swift.org/package-manager) directly [within Xcode](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 You can also declare the library as a dependency of another one directly in the associated `Package.swift` manifest.

+When building a project integrating Pillarbox for the first time, Xcode might ask you to trust our plugins.
+You should accept.

 # Getting started

 To learn more how integration of Pillarbox into your project please have a look at our [getting started guide](GETTING_STARTED.md).